The ReMyxx shoe is unusual in that it is completely recyclable. Everything in the sneaker may be recycled without causing harm to the environment.

 ReMyxx/ReKixx (Also known as”Sneakers with a Purpose”) are durable, attractive, and comfortable sneakers that come in various bright, pretty colors and innovative designs that appeal to a wide range of preferences, ages, and genders.

-When you’re ready to discard the footwear, place them in the recycle bin.
+Place the footwear in the recycle bin when you’re ready to discard it.
 Alternatively, you may return them to Gary via mail (he will cover the shipping cost).

 Company Name | Remyxx (Rekixx) |